cssconf/2018.cssconf.eu/contents/copy/speakers/guide.md

 - Being a capital city, most people in Berlin speak or at least understand English, so there's no need to learn German just for this event.
 - If you need hygiene or sanitary products, most corner shops (colloquially called "Spätis") sell those.
 - Generally, if you need anything late at night, those corner shops are open until after midnight and have a good selection of common products you'd need.

-## Schedule Information

-We will fill this in as soon as we settle on a detailed schedule!
-Until then, if you have any questions about the schedule, feel free to contact one of the contacts that are listed above!